selfdual-brain/dexter-manual/source/06-dex-model.rst

      def initAMM(account: AccountAddress, aCoin: Coin, bCoin: Coin, aCoinAmount: FPNumber, bCoinAmount: FPNumber): Boolean

-     //Add liquidity to an already initialized pool. def addLiquidity(accountAddress: AccountAddress, marketId: CoinPair, amountCoin: Coin, amount: FPNumber): Boolean
+     //Add liquidity to an already initialized pool.
+     //Only one coin and its amount is provided as argument, the other side is automatically calculated def addLiquidity(accountAddress: AccountAddress, marketId: CoinPair, amountCoin: Coin, amount: FPNumber): Boolean

    }

-Drops collection is the way we track participation of traders in given liquidity pool.
+Drops collection is the way DEX tracks participation of traders in given liquidity pool.
 Participation tracking is based on a fictional coin (liquidity coin), and every drops is a collection keeping the balance of liquidity coin for every trader.